sonicwhi1983/SDEV220-Final-Team-Project/README.md

-# Bookstore Inventory Management System
+# Anywhere and Everywhere Bookstore
-This is a Python Class Group Project.
+This is a Software Development using Python group project.

 ## Team Members
 - Project Manager: Houda Elkarachi